-I believe that good code and good design are inseparable.
+As a Fractional CTO, I believe that good code and good design are inseparable.
 When I write code, I'm not just building functionality, I'm crafting an experience.
 Every line of code affects how users interact with and perceive the product.

 The best developers I've seen think like designers.
 They understand that code is the medium through which users experience the product, and they write code with that experience in mind.
+This design-thinking approach is crucial for building MVPs that users actually want to use.

 Visual Hierarchy